 At this time, BlueHPN℠ is only offered to Administrative Services Only (ASO), Self-Funded commercial employer groups.
 It is not available for fully insured / individual U65 groups, State Health Plan (SHP), Medicare, Federal Employee Program® (FEP), or Medicaid patients.

-Services received at facilities without a Blue Distinction Center designation may be covered under the terms of your benefits.
-Out-of-pocket costs may be higher if you receive care at a facility outside of the Blue Cross NC network.
-To find out which services and costs are covered under your policy for any facility, please call the Customer Service number on your Member ID card.
+Care provided at a facility without a Blue Distinction Center designation may still be covered under the member’s benefits.
+However, out‑of‑pocket costs may be higher, especially if the facility is outside the Blue Cross NC network.
+To confirm which services are covered and what costs may apply, members should call us using the number on their ID card.

 Blue Cross and Blue Shield of North Carolina does not discriminate on the basis of race, color, national origin, sex, age or disability in its health programs and activities.
 Learn more about our non-discrimination policy and no-cost services available to you.